Answered By: Mackenzie Pollock Last Updated: Apr 24, 2020 Views: 689

-ILLiad, the interlibrary loan program we use for borrowing items that aren't available at Concordia or through Summit, is in the process of being sunsetted by the company that runs it.
-To stay ahead of the curve, we are transitioning our interlibrary loan system to Tipasa and will be going live at the beginning of August.
+ILLiad, the interlibrary loan program we used for borrowing items that aren't available at Concordia or through Summit, has been sunsetted by the company that runs it.
+To stay ahead of the curve, we transitioned our interlibrary loan system to Tipasa.

 What this means for you:

-- Starting early August, you will be automatically redirected to Tipasa instead of ILLiad.
-If you already have an ILLiad account, your personal information will be transferred to the new system.
-However, your request history and your available articles will disappear 30 days after we go live with Tipasa, so be sure to download any information you need before then.
+- If you already had an ILLiad account, your personal information was transferred to the new system.
+However, your request history and your available articles disappeared 30 days after we went live with Tipasa (in August 2018).
+We apologize for any inconvenience this may cause.

-- The system will look different - and hopefully better!
+- The system looks different - and hopefully better!
 It should be easier to check on your requests, download articles and renew your books.